Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Bicester, Oxfordshire

-Away from snooker he is a train planner and enjoys supporting rugby league outfit the Huddersfield Giants.
+Away from snooker he is a keen baker and enjoys supporting rugby league outfit the Huddersfield Giants.

 Milosz Olborski.
 Pic by Monique Limbos